Prospective Students

 We offer a broad range of programs and collaborate with other departments to create bespoke research and professional development opportunities.

-Our Master of Occupational Therapy (MOT) program is our entry-level program for students to train to become occupational therapists.
+Our Master of Occupational Therapy (MOT) program is our entry-to-practice program for students to train to become occupational therapists.

 We are an established research-led department, with many of our faculty working as leaders in their fields.
 We offer MSc and PhD programs as part of our graduate research.